domalouf/BlackjackProject/BlackJackProject/Resources/README.txt

 Ivokes methods in the view using events

 In English:
-Model - doesn't see or touch view and controller
-View - View only sees model, can use controller (owns controller) Controller - handles input, updates model and view
+Model - the heart and soul, what the program is trying to replicate, on its own View - View sees model but can't change it, uses controller to change model Controller - handles input, updates model and view

 Helpful Link about MVC - https://www.cs.cornell.edu/courses/cs2112/2020fa/recitations/08patterns/Recitation8.pdf